WARNINGS & PRECAUTIONS1

 Evaluate cardiac history and function at baseline, and monitor patients for cardiac arrhythmias and cardiac function.
 Obtain further evaluation (e.g., ECG, echocardiogram) as indicated for patients who develop symptoms of arrhythmia (e.g., palpitations, lightheadedness, syncope, chest pain), new onset dyspnea, or other cardiovascular concerns.
 Manage cardiac arrhythmias and cardiac failure appropriately, follow dose modification guidelines, and consider the risks and benefits of continued IMBRUVICA® treatment.

-Hypertension occurred in 19% of 1,476 patients who received IMBRUVICA® in clinical trials.
+Hypertension occurred in 19% of 1,476 patients with B-cell malignancies who received IMBRUVICA® in clinical trials.
 Grade 3 or greater hypertension occurred in 8% of patients.
-Based on data from 1,124 of these patients, the median time to onset was 5.9 months (range, 0.03 to 24 months).
+Based on data from a subset of these patients (N=1,124), the median time to onset was 5.9 months (range, 0 to 24 months).
+In a long-term safety analysis over 5 years of 1,284 patients with B-cell malignancies treated for a median of 36 months (range, 0 to 98 months), the cumulative rate of hypertension increased over time.
+The prevalence for Grade 3 or greater hypertension was 4% (year 0-1), 7% (year 1-2), 9% (year 2-3), 9% (year 3-4), and 9% (year 4-5); the overall incidence for the 5-year period was 11%.

 Monitor blood pressure in patients treated with IMBRUVICA®, initiate or adjust anti-hypertensive medication throughout treatment with IMBRUVICA® as appropriate, and follow dosage modification guidelines for Grade 3 or higher hypertension.